nonagon-io/zimpler/README.md

 The following steps will install Grunt and its modules to compress vendor JavaScript and CSS (See Gruntfile.js for more details).

-3. Execute "npm install grunt --save-dev".
+3. Execute "npm install grunt --save-dev"
 4. Execute "npm install grunt-contrib-uglify --save-dev"
 5. Execute "npm install grunt-contrib-cssmin --save-dev"
-6. Execute "grunt uglify".
+6. Execute "grunt uglify"
-7. Execute "grunt cssmin".
+7. Execute "grunt cssmin"

 **This project is under development**